 In case you haven’t heard, mabl recently made some major changes.
 This not only benefits our rapidly growing Friends of mabl community, but also the experience and opportunities available to those taking advantage of our free two-week trial.

 The primary task for mabl - and for any enterprise software company - is to simplify the top headaches of their end users.
-The tasks that regularly cause headaches, delays, and ultimately reduce the performance of your team, no matter how talented or dedicated they are.
-For mabl, that means solving an essential problem: DevOps broke software quality.
+The tasks that regularly cause issues, delays, and ultimately reduce the performance of your team.
+For mabl, that means solving an essential problem: enabling software testing and QA team to support DevOps and improve the customer experience.

 As you navigate your mabl trial, our team recommends trying these best practices and features to understand how low-code test automation can help improve quality engineering for your team.